Family Medicine Orange County Medical Center - Curriculum

 A two-year longitudinal rotation in Behavioral Medicine on site at the Family Medicine Center allows you to develop essential skills in this area taught by our psychiatrists, psychologists, family physicians, and psychiatric social workers.

-Residents have a four-week rotation in Orthopedics during their first year and another two-week rotation during their second or third year.
+Residents have a two-week rotation in Orthopedics during their first year and another four-week rotation during their second or third year.
 Residents work one-on-one with an orthopedic surgeon, with emphasis on ambulatory care.
 You also devote time to seeing patients in our Sports Medicine Clinic as well as other locations.
 Opportunities are available to work with a high school team physician.

 Physical Medicine / Sports Medicine

-As a third-year resident, you spend four weeks working with Physical Medicine, Rehabilitation, and Sports Medicine specialists.
-You gain exposure to a large variety of sports and musculoskeletal problems, testing procedures, and treatments, and spend time on inpatient rehabilitation.
+You spend four weeks working with Physical Medicine, Rehabilitation, and Pain Management specialists.
+You gain exposure to a large variety of musculoskeletal problems, chronic pain, testing procedures, and treatments, and spend time on inpatient rehabilitation.